john-azzaro/Study-React-Components/README.md

 <br>

 ## 5. Export the component for use in the app.
 If you want to export your component for use elsewhere in your code, you need to export it.
-To export the component, you just have to export as default and give the component a name that will be called.
+React uses the "export" keyowrd to export a particular module, named parameter, etc. To export the default export from a file, you follow the following syntax:
 ```JavaScript
   import React from 'react';